 (2) Income shall be converted into a monthly amount.
-All cents shall be dropped after multiplying the individual's income by the appropriate conversion factor listed in this paragraph.
+All cents shall be dropped prior to multiplying the individual's earned and unearned income by the appropriate conversion factor listed in this paragraph.
 Hourly rates which contain cents are not rounded but are multiplied in the exact amount.
 Conversion shall be performed using the following factors:

 (a) Income received on a weekly basis is multiplied by 4.3.

 (b) Income received biweekly (every two weeks), is multiplied by 2.15.